Staff PsychologistAnxiety Center

 Dr. Liu completed her clinical psychology internship at VA Puget Sound, Seattle and her post-doctoral fellowship at University of Washington Medical Center.
 During her internship, she received specialty training in telemental health, providing evidence-based individual and group therapy for depression, anxiety, PTSD, OCD, skin-picking, and hoarding disorder.
 She also provided consultation and training in telemental health to other providers in local and national settings.
 Throughout her internship and fellowship, she received advanced specialty training in neuropsychology and rehabilitation psychology and is experienced in working with individuals with cognitive difficulties and chronic health concerns.

 Dr. Liu is a licensed psychologist in the state of Washington.
-She is a member of the American Psychological Association (APA) and Washington State Psychological Association (WSPA).
+Dr. Liu is also a member of PSYPACT with authority to practice interjurisdictional telepsychology (APIT).
+She is a member of the American Psychological Association (APA), International OCD Foundation (IOCDF), and Washington State Psychological Association (WSPA).